Mild Traumatic Brain Injuries and Post-Concussion Syndrome

 • A narrative review of risk factors and predictors for poor outcome and prolonged recovery after a mild traumatic brain injury.

-• Prognostic factors for persistent symptoms in adults with mild traumatic brain injury: an overview of systematic reviews.
+• Prognostic factors for persistent symptoms in adults with mild traumatic brain injury.

-• Post-Concussion Symptoms and Disability in Adults With Mild Traumatic Brain Injury: A Systematic Review and Meta-Analysis.
+• Post-Concussion Symptoms and Disability in Adults With Mild Traumatic Brain Injury.

 • Neuropsychological and neuropsychiatric recovery from mild traumatic brain injury.